jasonacox/pypowerwall/README.md

 ## Description

-This python module can be used to monitor and control Tesla Energy Gateway Powerwalls.
+This python module can be used to monitor and control Tesla Energy Powerwalls.
 It uses a single class (`Powerwall`) and simple functions to fetch energy data and poll API endpoints on the Gateway.

 pyPowerwall will cache the authentication headers and API call responses to help reduce the number of calls made to the Gateway (useful if you are polling the Powerwall frequently for trending data).